 Courses numbered 100-199 are first-year or freshman-level courses.
 Courses numbered 200-299 are second-year or sophomore-level courses.
 Courses numbered below 100 are preparatory, general studies or refresher courses and do not count toward graduation requirements.
 Credit may not be earned beyond the number of hours indicated.

 Course Credit/Course Units

-Registration for more than 18 semester hours during fall and spring semesters and 9 semester hours during the summer must be approved by a counselor.
-Students with a grade-point average of 3.0 (B) or better generally are considered for such approval.
+Registration for more than 18 semester credits during fall and spring semesters and nine semester credits during the summer must be approved by an academic advisor.
+Students with a grade point average of 3.0 (B) or better generally are considered for such approval.

-Courses may be repeated in an attempt to improve a grade.
-When a course is repeated, only the most recent grade is averaged into a student's grade point average at SWIC.
+Some courses may be repeated in an attempt to improve a grade.
+When a course is repeated, only the most recent attempt is counted toward program requirements at SWIC.
 However, all attempts will remain part of a student's permanent academic record at SWIC.
 It is important to note that each school a student may wish to transfer to may have its own policy on the way repeated courses are calculated into a grade point average.
 Check with those transfer institutions prior to admission in order to determine calculation rules.